DataDog/documentation/content/en/real_user_monitoring/guide/rum-for-product-analytics.md

 [RUM & Session Replay][1] allows you to monitor trends in consumer behavior and uncover answers to product usage questions about your web and mobile applications.

-This guide discusses several use cases to enrich your RUM & Session Replay data and provides example queries you can use to answer questions about product analytics.
+This guide discusses several use cases to enrich your RUM & Session Replay data and answer questions related to product analytics.

 ## Setup